 The Deceleration Time (DT) can provide us valuable information as well!
 As blood moves across the mitral valve, the LAP decreases and the LV pressure increases.
 Once the pressures equalize, blood flow stops.
 We are able to determine the rate of time from peak to zero-baseline of the mitral E-wave velocity.
 This time interval is influenced by the compliance and pressures of the LV.
 For example: the stiffer the ventricle (less compliant), the shorter the DT time will be.

 The Isovolumic Relaxation Time (IVRT) is the duration of ventricle relaxation during first stage of diastole.
 When relaxation is delayed or prolonged (elevated filling pressures), this causes the timing of mitral valve to open later.
 When this happens, the IVRT is increased, or has a long occurrence time.
 On the other hand, IVRT will be shortened when the LAP is elevated, causing the mitral valve to open earlier than normal.
-Therefore IVRT is inversely related to LAP and filling pressures.
+Therefore IVRT is inversely related to the LAP and directly related to LV filling pressures.

 Left atrial enlargement is a key marker of long-standing elevated left atrial pressure (in cases without chronic atrial arrhythmias).
 The volume is indexed to BSA to properly scale accordingly to body size.
 There is strong data that reflects the relation between chamber remodeling to diastolic dysfunction.
 A dilated atrium is an independent predictor of cardiovascular complications, such as death, heart failure, atrial fibrillation and ischemic stroke.
 It also has prognostic information on the chronicity and degree of diastolic dysfunction.